fernandorpardo/DispmanX/README.md

 https://github.com/raspberrypi/firmware/tree/master/opt/vc/src/hello_pi/hello_dispmanx
 under Copyright (c) 2012, Broadcom Europe Ltd

-You actually need to download https://github.com/raspberrypi/firmware into your system to solve headers and lib dependecies Modify the Makefile to make SDKSTAGE point to the place where you have locally stored the 'firmware' directory
+You actually need to download https://github.com/raspberrypi/firmware into your system to solve headers and lib dependencies Modify the Makefile to make SDKSTAGE point to the place where you have locally stored the 'firmware' directory